SummaryRead the full fact sheet

 Follow-up for pre-diabetes

 You don’t need to check your own blood glucose levels with a blood glucose meter when you have pre-diabetes.
 Once you are diagnosed with pre-diabetes, lifestyle changes are most important.
-Your doctor should organise a repeat oral glucose tolerance test in 12 months, unless you develop symptoms of earlier.
+Your doctor should organise a repeat oral glucose tolerance test in 12 months, unless you develop earlier.